 Combined severe and police-reportable crashes were used to calibrate the manufacturer data.
-The ratio of freeway to non-freeway crashes is 2.01.
+From the SHRP 2 NDS, the observed ratio of freeway to non-freeway crashes was 2.01.
 Assuming that this ratio holds for the manufacturer data, then the crash rates can be adjusted using the methods in the previous section.
-Variables for Q1 2021 are provided in Table 3.
+Variables for Q1 2021 are provided in Table 4.
+The crash rate after adjusting for freeway and non-freeway use is shown in Table 5 and Figures 2 and 3.
+Although Autopilot was claimed to have a 43% lower crash rate than active safety only, this improvement reduces to 10% (average of all quarterly reports) after controlling for different rates of freeway driving.